What is a Magento module?

 The Magento Framework provides a set of core logic: PHP code, libraries, and the basic functions that are inherited by the modules and other components.

-The purpose of each module is to provide specific product features by implementing new functionality or extending the functionality of other modules.
+The purpose of a module is to provide specific product features by implementing new functionality or extending the functionality of other modules.
 Each module is designed to function independently, so the inclusion or exclusion of a particular module does not typically affect the functionality of other modules.

 A module is a directory that contains the PHP and XML files (blocks, controllers, helpers, models) that are related to a specific business feature, such as Shipping.
 Specifically, a Magento module is composed of these software components: themes, libraries, and language packages.